Skip to main content

 Naming conventions:

-• High-level methods take Nautilus domain objects (InstrumentId, ClientOrderId, OrderSide, etc.).
+• Domain client methods: Named based on operation semantics (e.g., request_instruments, submit_order, cancel_order).
+These are the methods exposed to Python and take Nautilus domain objects (InstrumentId, ClientOrderId, OrderSide, etc.).

-High-level domain methods in the inner client follow a three-step pattern: build venue-specific parameters from Nautilus types, call the corresponding http_* method, then parse or extract the response.
+Domain methods follow a three-step pattern: build venue-specific parameters from Nautilus types, call the corresponding raw client method, then parse the response.
 For endpoints returning domain objects (positions, orders, trades), call parser functions from common/parse.
 For endpoints returning raw venue data (fee rates, balances), extract the result directly from the response envelope.
 Methods prefixed with request_* indicate they return domain data, while methods like submit_*, cancel_*, or modify_* perform actions and return acknowledgments.

 Query parameter builders